stuck?

 University of South Australia

-Real change rarely comes from more advice or motivation.
+Real change doesn’t arrive after more advice or motivation.

-It emerges when the structure of a problem is observed clearly
+It emerges when the structure of a problem is observed clearly enough

-enough for the nervous system to reorganize itself.
+for the nervous system to reorganise itself.